Welcome to American Legion Post 63 in Burlington NC.

 Lounge and Kitchen

 Our lounge has a full bar and is manned Monday through Friday 12:00 noon to 5 PM.
-The kitchen serves lunch Monday through Friday from 12:00 to 2 PM, and Friday night dinner from 5:30 to 8 PM.
-There are often Friday night dinner specials that are not on our normal menu.
+The kitchen serves lunch Monday through Friday from 12:00 to 2 PM.
+There are occasional Friday night dinners that are hosted by our membership.
+We welcome all veterans and their families to visit us and enjoy a beverage and/or lunch and the fellowship of other veterans.

 Our social hall is where our membership meetings, Bingo and most other functions take place.